-PA funds are generally remitted to subrecipients on a reimbursement basis except in the case of Small Projects (\less than \$139,800 for part of FY22 and \$1,000,000 or less on/after August 3, 2022; threshold subject to change every FY), where the total estimated amount of the PW for a Small Project is paid to subrecipient based on approval and authorization of funds for the PW by FEMA.
+PA funds are generally remitted to subrecipients on a reimbursement basis except in the case of Small Projects (less than \$1,037,000 or less on/after October 1, 2023; threshold subject to change every FY), where the total estimated amount of the PW for a Small Project is paid to subrecipient based on approval and authorization of funds for the PW by FEMA.

 Subrecipients are required to expend the advancement for Small Projects as specified in the approved PW.
-The Federal payment for Small Projects is not reduced if all of the approved funds are not spent to complete a Small Project.
+The Federal payment for Small Projects is not reduced if all the approved funds are not spent to complete a Small Project.
 However, failure to complete a Small Project may require that the Federal payment be refunded.
 See 44 CFR section 206.205.